Jacob Lomranz

-Jacob "Jacky" Lomranz (יעקב לומרנץ; born 1937) is a professor emeritus at the School of Psychological Sciences at Tel Aviv University, Israel.
+Jacob "Jacky" Lomranz (יעקב לומרנץ; 10 January 1937 – 13 June 2021) was an Israeli professor emeritus at the School of Psychological Sciences at Tel Aviv University, Israel.
 He was a former head of the not M.A. program for clinical-gerontological psychology at the Ruppin Academic Center.

 Biography

 Jacob Lomranz was born in Leipzig, Germany.
 Lomranz's family fled the country in 1939 under the growing threat of Nazism.
 The family lived in Japanese-controlled Shanghai until February 1949, when they emigrated to Israel.

 Lomranz received his B.A. in psychology and philosophy from Tel Aviv University in 1965, and then went on to earn his Ph.D. in clinical psychology at Duke University in 1971.
 He spent most of his professional career at Tel Aviv University, where he eventually became a professor and developed the curriculum for the study of adulthood and aging.

 Lomranz has devoted most of his academic life to gerontology, particularly from the psychological-clinical aspect.
 He established the unit for the psychology of adulthood and aging at Tel Aviv University, which eventually became the Herczeg Institute on Aging.

 He also established the special M.A. program for clinical-gerontological psychology at the Ruppin Academic Center, which focuses on therapy for the mature and elderly.

 During the years 2000-2004, he served as head of the Israel Gerontological Society.

 He is presently the head of the Frenkel Research Fund for Research on Holocaust Survivors at the Tel-Aviv University and a board member of Amacha - National Israeli Center for Psychological Support of Survivors of the Holocaust and the Second Generation.
 He is the Program Director of Creative Aging in Eshel: The Association for the Planning and Development Services for the Aged in Israel.

 Outside his academic life, Lomranz is an art collector and enthusiast.
 He learned to play piano and paint at a relatively advanced age and has exhibited his own work in Jaffa.

+Lomranz died on 13 June 2021, at the age of 84.